RobDickinson/screedb/README.md

 **cpp_map**

-Use of NVML C++ bindings by FPTreeDB was lifted from this example program.
+Use of NVML C++ bindings by ScreeDB was lifted from this example program.
 Many thanks to Tomasz Kapela for providing a great example to follow!

 **KV/NVM pathfinding**